Mutiny on the Bounty (1935 film): Plot

 After leaving Tahiti, the crew begins to talk of mutiny after Bligh's harsh discipline leads to the death of the ship's beloved surgeon, Mr. Bacchus, and Bligh severely cuts water rationing to the crew in favor of providing more water for the breadfruit plants.

 Christian, although initially opposing the idea, decides he can no longer tolerate Bligh's brutality when he witnesses crew members shackled in iron chains, and he approves the mutiny.
 The crew raids the weapons cabinet and seizes the ship.
 Bligh and his loyalists are cast into a boat and set adrift at sea with a map and rations to ensure their survival.
 Due to Bligh's steady leadership, they are able to find their way back to land.

 Meanwhile, Christian orders that Bounty return to Tahiti.
 Byam, who was in his cabin during the mutiny, disapproves of what Christian has done and decides the two can no longer be friends.

+Months later, Byam is married to Tehani, and Christian has married Maimiti and has a child with her, while the rest of the crew are enjoying their freedom on the island.
+After a long estrangement, Byam and Christian reconcile their friendship.

+No one on the island thought of sleep that night.
+Watch fires were lighted to await the coming of the strange English ship – Securing all seamen left on the island, Captain Bligh sailed in pursuit of Fletcher Christian.
+He drove his frigate, the Pandora, on and on through the uncharted and treacherous reefs of the Great South Sea.